CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 Parameters for the loaded system can be readily inspected in Jupyter Notebook using Pandas.

-Input parameters for each model instance is returned by the ``as_df()`` function.
-For example, to view the input parameters for ``Bus``, use
+Parameters for a model instance can be retrieved in a DataFrame using the ``as_df()`` method on the model instance.
+For example, to view the parameters of ``Bus``, use

 .. code:: python

     >>> ss.Bus.as_df()

-A table will be printed with the columns being each parameter and the rows being Bus instances.
-Parameter in the table is the same as the input file without per-unit conversion.
+A table will be printed with the columns being parameters and the rows being Bus devices/instances.
+For a system that has been setup, parameters have been converted to per unit values in the system base specified by ``ss.config.mva``.
+The per-unit values in the system base will be used in computation as all computation in ANDES uses system-base per-unit data.

-For a system that has been setup, parameters have been converted to per unit values under system base.
-To view the per unit values, use the ``as_df(vin=True)`` method.
+To view the original input values, use the ``as_df(vin=True)`` method.
 For example, to view the system-base per unit value of ``GENROU``, use

 .. code:: python

     >>> ss.GENROU.as_df(vin=True)

+Parameter in the table is the same as that in the input file without any conversion.
+Some input data, by convention, are given as per unit in the device base; see :ref:`_per_unit_system` for details.

-Note that what :py:mod:`andes.core.model.as_df` returns is a view.
+Note that :py:method:`andes.core.model.as_df` returns a *view*.
 Modifying the returned dataframe *will not* affect the original data used for simulation.
 To modify the data, see Example "Working with Data".